Shahzebimtiaz/action_learning_dsa3/mvp/README.md

 └── docker-compose.yml # Docker Compose configuration (if applicable)
 └── requirements.txt # Python dependencies for the backend, run pip install

 1. Install dependencies:
 Navigate to mvp directory and run:
 `pip install -r requirements.txt`

+2. Setup postgresql database:

+To set up the PostgreSQL database for the project, follow these steps:

+* Installation:

+   - Go to [PostgreSQL Download Page](https://www.postgresql.org/download/) and download the appropriate installer for your operating system.
+   - Follow the on-screen installation instructions.
+   - During installation, you will be prompted to create a new admin password.
+   - Leave the connection port as 5432.

+* Create a New PostgreSQL Server:

+   - Open pgAdmin 4.
+   - Enter the admin password you input during installation.
+   - Create a new server named `action_learning_dsa3`.
+   - In the Connection tab, enter the Host name/address as `localhost` and keep the port as `5432`.
+   - Default username: `postgres`
+   - Password: admin password specified during installation.
+   - Save the settings.

+* Create a New Database:

+   - Right-click on Databases under the `clinicalbert_app` and choose Create -> Database.
+   - Name the database: `clinicalbert_app`.
+   - Save the settings.

+* Create Tables:

+Execute the sql script in folder `backend/models/create_tables.sql` using pgAdmin query tool.

 2. To run fastapi server, navigate to backend directory and run: